hackolade/fetch/README.md

 1. Start the application with `npm run test:app:proxy`.
 1. Turn off the proxy.

-## Test connection through a proxy that requires basic auth
+## Test connection through a proxy that requires basic authentication

 In this case, the app connects to the server through a proxy that requires a username and a password.
 Even though the credentials might have been set at the level of the operating system, the user needs to provide them interactively to the Electron application.
 Note that this is also the case for other apps such as Slack or Docker Desktop.